MichaelSturgeon/PP3-Tuckers-Tic-Tac-Toe/README.md

 1. When the game starts, the instructions are displayed, followed by the game board legend and the game board.

-2. Next, the user will be promoted to provide an input of an empty cell number.
+2. Next, the user will be prompted to provide an input of an empty cell number.

 3. The program will check to see if the input provided is valid before moving on to one of two outcomes.
 If the input is valid, a marker will be placed in the cell number provided.
 If the input is invalid, an error message will be shown, and the player will be guided to input a valid input.